Icinga/icinga2/doc/14-addons-plugins.md

 ## <a id="notification-scripts-interfaces"></a> Notification Scripts and Interfaces

-There's a variety of resources available, be it different notification scripts such as:
+There's a variety of resources available, for example different notification scripts such as:

 * E-Mail ([examples](3-monitoring-basics.md#notifications) provided)
 * SMS